 Please check the Center for Disease Control and Prevention (CDC) for immunizations recommended for your country of service.

-Please also check with your hosting international worker(s) about any specific vaccines recommended at least 3 months prior to travel.
+Please also check with your hosting IW(s) about any specific vaccines recommended at least 3 months prior to travel.

 You can also contact your local health department for more information on inoculations.
 Remember to always consult with your personal physician before you take any inoculations.

 A careful review of the C&MA Risk Management Policy is required for all short term international trips.
 All travelers must sign the waiver indicating they have read, understood, and accept the risks identified.
 Signed copies of the risk mgmt. can either be scanned or brought to the hosting international worker(s) for the duration of the trip.
 In the case of minors, parental/ guardian consent will be needed.